arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 mqtt# docker-compose up -d
 ```

-You should see the following output, as shown in the image below:

-**ADD IMAGE HERE**

-Now, the Mosquitto broker should available on your Portenta X8 `IP address`.
+The Mosquitto broker should available on your Portenta X8 `IP address`.
 You can retrieve the `IP Address` of your board with the `ping <hostname>` command:

 ```
 # ping portenta-x8-a28ba09dab6fad9